Shahid718/Programming-Phase-field-in-Fortran/model_B/example/README.md

 # **Fortran Phase-field Fe-Cr alloy Phase Separation Simulation**

 This is a 2D Fortran code of Fe-Cr phase separation.
-Fe-Cr is one of the most studied alloy by the phase field method.
-Here we present its phase field simulation using model B &mdash; conserved order parameter .
+Fe-Cr is one of the most studied alloys by the phase field method.
+Here we present its phase field simulation using model B &mdash; conserved order parameter.

 This document presents the code in a self-consistent manner.
 It is divided into these sections